Combinatorial decision-making driven by multicomponent surface condensates: Results

 Using liquids trained on a range of decision boundaries reported in Figs \ref{fig:linear}-\ref{fig:complex_boundaries}, we parameterize and sample the equilibrium configurations of the 3D lattices.
-Overall, we find that lattice liquids broadly encode similar classification boundaries as their mean-field counterparts (Fig. \ref{fig:lattice}B) with a few key differences.
-Near the decision manifolds, we find that lattice liquids exhibit more continuous variation unlike the abrupt jumps in mean-field liquids - likely arising from coexisting but spatially isolated pockets of both output species.
-Away from the boundary, output species ratios still reach $10-100\times$ ratios of correct over incorrect species (see Fig. \ref{fig:sup-lattice-concentrations}).
-Finally, we find that as the decision boundary increases in complexity , and thus requires more hidden species, the asymptotic classification success in the 3D liquid typically decreases (Fig. \ref{fig:lattice}B, Fig \ref{fig:sup-lattice}A).
-Together, the broad concordance between mean-field and 3D lattice liquids supports the generality of our results and motivates direct avenues for experimental testing.
+Overall, we find that lattice liquids broadly encode similar classification boundaries as their mean-field counterparts (Fig. \ref{fig:lattice}B), with a few key differences.
+Near the decision manifolds, we find that lattice liquids exhibit more continuous variation than the abrupt jumps observed in mean-field liquids.
+By analyzing the phase structure \textit{within} each surface, we find that this blurring likely arises from coexisting, spatially isolated pockets of phases that each comprise different output species (SI Note 5, Fig. S14).
+Away from the boundary, output species ratios still reach $10-100\times$ ratios of correct over incorrect species (see Fig. S15).
+Finally, we find that as the decision boundary increases in complexity, and thus requires more hidden species, the asymptotic classification success in the 3D liquid typically decreases (Fig. \ref{fig:lattice}B, Fig S13A).
+The broad agreement between mean-field and 3D lattice liquids supports the generality of our results and motivates experimental testing.